 Contact Informationx5380sdonabed@rwu.eduGHH 216

-Areas of ExpertiseAssyrian Studies; Iraq; Indigenous Studies; Minorities in the Middle East; Eastern Christianity; Mythology; Comparative Religion; Immigration History; Animal Studies/Anthrozoology; Diaspora Studies; Cultural Heritage
+Areas of ExpertiseAssyrian Studies; Indigenous Studies in the Middle East; Eastern Christianity; Myth and Folklore Studies; Comparative Religion; Immigration History; Animal Studies/Anthrozoology; Diaspora Studies; Cultural Heritage

-He regularly ‘researches’ cultural heritage and history as well as mythology, folklore, and wisdom literature of the ancient, medieval, and modern world.
+He is interested in cultural heritage as well as mythology, folklore, and wisdom literature of the ancient, medieval, and modern world.
 His contemporary focus consists of indigenous and marginalized communities but also threads of continuity from the ancient to the modern period.
 He is an expert on the perennial history of Assyria and Mesopotamian culture – and indebted to his family for being able to do all of these things. 😊

 Some more works written by Professor Donabed: